 The resulting vibrations enhance the illusion of light on skin.
 In addition, when you place the highlights as unblended strokes, they read as light reflecting off the surface of the skin.

-Schneider shares a portrait demonstration, below, in which he uses both blended and unblended pastels to achieve a sultry image defined by light and shadow.
+Schneider shares a portrait demonstration, below.
+Follow along to see how he uses both blended and unblended pastels to achieve a sultry image defined by light and shadow.
 Enjoy!

-Demonstrating the Magic of Pastel Blending in Portraiture, Step-by-Step
+Demonstrating the Magic of Blending Pastels in Portraiture, Step-by-Step

 Step 1: I placed broad strokes of the colors I observed in the model and blended them on the face.